 Marc Lepage has worked in the knowledge and technology innovation for development context since 1998.
 He currently works at the Asian Development Bank (ADB) as principal IT specialist for technology innovation, based in Manila, Philippines.

 Lepage advises and supports ADB with its 2030 digital agenda, by designing and implementing ADB’s digital learning labs program, an initiative aiming at exploring emerging digital technologies like artificial intelligence, blockchain, and robotics, to future-proof ADB and support developing members interested in testing digital innovation in a safe environment.

 Prior to this position, Lepage worked for the United Nations in multiple duty stations across Asia, Middle East, and Africa for more than 20 years.
 His responsibilities included serving as innovation advisor, knowledge manager, technology for development project manager, and various senior advisory roles in the sphere of technology for sustainable development.

-Before being a government official, she was engaged in environmental and forestry policy reform in Indonesia for a long time, as an academician and a civil society actor.
+Before being a government official, she was engaged in environmental and forestry policy reform in Indonesia, as an academician, and a civil society actor.
 She was also the director of Epistema Institute—a nongovernmental organization that conducts studies and provides advisory support on law, society, and the environment.